StevenMaude/blog-content/posts/2015/as-easy-as-123-reg.md

     meantime, and the records were all still there when I reselected "Custom MX" which was odd.

-    While here, you may also wish to set the public WHOIS to private if you're domain is for use by a "UK Individual".
+    While here, you may also wish to set the public WHOIS to private if your domain is for use by a "UK Individual".

 And that's it!